thebluewolfofthenorth/yoga-mindfullnes-app/README.md

 ## Testing

-Please refer to <a href="https://github.com/DFCMK/Budapest/blob/main/TESTING.md"><em>here<em></a> for more information on testing Budapest - A Historical Travel Guide
+Please refer to <a href="https://github.com/thebluewolfofthenorth/yoga-mindfullnes-app"><em>here<em></a> for more information on testing PUST-Yoga-and-mindfullnes

 ## Deployment

 This site was depolyed to GitHub pages.
 The steps to deploy a site are shown below:

-1. In the GitHub Repository called <b>Budapest</b> click on the <b>Settings</b> button on the Repoitory navigation menu.
+1. In the GitHub Repository called <b>yoga-mindfullnes-app</b> click on the <b>Settings</b> button on the Repoitory navigation menu.

 2. In <b>Settings</b> on the left side, go down to the <b>Pages</b> item and click on it.